Cotswold Dog Spa

 The initial session will include an in depth verbal and physical assessment, including gait analysis, observation and measurements taken as marker for recovery if indicated.
-For example, our stance analyser measures the percentage of weight through each of the dogs limbs, allowing us to track their progress objectively and feedback to your veterinary surgeon.
+For example, we may take muscle mass measurements, allowing us to track their progress objectively and feedback to your veterinary surgeon.

 The first session will be a lased based session to ensure a full assessment and in depth discussion with owners to plan the best treatment for the individual animals rehabilitation process.
 This will include discussing home environment, setting goals with the owner, and designing a bespoke home exercise programme to promote a return function.